liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/06-planning-plugin-upgrades-and-optimizations/00-planning-plugin-upgrades-and-optimizations-intro.markdown

 [optimization tutorials](/develop/tutorials/-/knowledge_base/7-0/optimizing-plugins-for-liferay-7)
 for more options and details.

-Note, you can continue using the Plugins SDK to develop plugins.
+You *can* continue using the Plugins SDK to develop plugins.
 But the Plugins SDK is deprecated  as of @product-ver@.
-In light of the deprecation, you should consider migrating plugins from the Plugins SDK and to new environments, such as ones that use Gradle or Maven.
-Liferay offers  both.
+In light of the deprecation, you should consider migrating plugins from the Plugins SDK to one of the new environments:

 -   [Liferay Workspace](/develop/tutorials/-/knowledge_base/7-0/improved-developer-tooling-liferay-workspace-maven-plugins-and-more#from-the-plugins-sdk-to-liferay-workspace)
     is a Gradle environment that supports developing modules and traditional